jericks/jericks.github.io/content/posts/geos-conan.md

 target_link_libraries(app GEOS::GEOS)
 ```

 Now we are ready to create our simple C++ GEOS application.
+After declaring a few includes, we read in a WKT string, buffer the resulting geometry by 2, and then
+write the buffered geometry back to WKT and the standard output stream.

 ```cpp
 #include <iostream>